WELL vs. LEED: What is the Difference?

 LEED, or the Leadership in Energy and Environmental Design, was established by the US Green Building Council back in 1998.
 Because it is so much older than WELL, more facility managers are familiar with this program and the LEED certification process.
 Many of our customers are now LEED certified.

-While the two organizations complement each other in many ways and have many similar goals, the fundamental difference between the two is that LEED focuses on buildings and WELL focuses on people, and that is where cleaning enters the picture.
+While the two organizations complement each other in many ways and have many similar goals, the fundamental difference when comparing LEED vs WELL is that LEED focuses on buildings and WELL focuses on people, and that is where cleaning enters the picture.

 At Medallion, we understand the close connection between cleaning and health.
 We work with our clients to ensure they are well-aware of this connection as well.
 A clean and healthy facility helps improve morale, worker performance, productivity, and reduces absenteeism, all of which are our goals for our clients.

-However, the differences and similarities between the two organizations illustrate why both may be needed:
+However, the differences and similarities between WELL and LEED illustrate why both may be needed:

 - Like LEED, WELL is a performance-based system for measuring, certifying, and monitoring features of the built environment and how they impact human health, productivity, and comfort.

 - WELL is operated by the International WELL Building Institute (IWBI), a “public benefit” corporation.
 This means it has shareholders who expect the corporation to make a profit.
 However, unlike a traditional corporation, a public benefit corporation has a specific purpose, which in this case is to make the indoor environment healthier for people.

 - WELL uses medical and related data that explores the connection between buildings and the people who work at, learn in, and use those buildings.
 LEED is more focused on the building itself and how it is operated.